-When arriving at school, students should leave the buses and proceed immediately into the school building.
-The parking lot is supervised by teachers primarily in the afternoon to ensure orderly conduct and to prevent student injuries.
-Accordingly, at that time, students are to wait for their buses on the sidewalks so that buses may have easy access to the loading zone.
+When arriving at school, students should leave the buses and proceed immediately into the school building and to their classrooms.
+The parking lot is supervised to ensure orderly conduct and to prevent student injuries.
+At the end of the day, students are to embark on their buses with their masks on and sit in designated seats.